 Quotes of the Day: Happy birthday, Oscar Wilde

 It is Oscar Wilde's birthday.
-It's possible that he has been quoted here in TreeHugger more than any other person, except perhaps Bucky Fuller, Tom Edison or Bill McDonough.
-In honour of his 168th birthday, here's a roundup of the stories we hung on him:
+It's possible that he has been quoted here in TreeHugger more than any other person, except perhaps Bucky Fuller, Thomas Edison or Bill McDonough.
+In honour of his 162th birthday, here's a roundup of the stories we hung on him:

 On Knowing the Price of Everything and the Value of Nothing

-Updated in 2011, I look at the price of an Eames Lounge chair:
+Updated, with a look at the price of an Eames Lounge chair, and the problem of knock-offs:

 Either that wallpaper goes, or I do!